Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 • using pixel tracking.

-How does the Postback URL tracking work?
+How Postback URL tracking work?

 You can see from the infographics below that there are two reverse data transfers.
-The affiliate network sends conversion data back to the tracker and the tracker back to the traffic source.
+The affiliate network sends conversion data back to the ad tracker and the tracker back to the traffic source.

 You can see from the infographics below that there are two reverse data transfers.
-The affiliate network sends conversion data back to the tracker and the tracker back to the traffic source.
+The affiliate network sends conversion data back to the tracker and the ad tracker back to the traffic source.

 How postback URL works